BC-CSCI-1102-S20-MWF12/ps6/README.md

 ---

 In this problem set, you will be implementing the kind of queue you encounter a lot in real life.
 You are standing in line, when you see that another line is starting to form in a different direction behind someone in front of you in line.
 The people in that new line start merging into your line.
-Some people in your line might be nice and let a few people in.
+Some people in your line might be nice and let someone in front of them.
 Others are territorial and refuse to let anyone cut in line.
 I find that this happens a lot when waiting for the escalator after you get off the subway.
 People are coming from several different directions, and they all need to merge into a single line.
 This is the type of queue you will be modeling for this problem set.

 ### The `RealQueue` ADT and interface